Planet (horse): Racing career

+One of his unique skills was also the ability to naturally trot.
+It was said he was able to trot 1 mile in 3 minutes.
+While he never competed in a trotting race he sired a mare named Dame Winnie who was then bred to Standardbreds in Palo Alto by Leland Stanford.
+In 1861 his career was cut short by the battle of Fort Sumter which would then affect his stud career.

 Stud career

 Most of his time as a stud was adversely affected because of the American Civil War.
 Sires had to be hidden in the woods in order for them to be safe.
 In 1868 he was sold to Robert A. Alexander of Woodburn Farm in Woodford County, Kentucky.
 He spent the rest of his life there before his death at age 20.

 Planet was inducted into the National Museum of Racing and Hall of Fame in 2012.